List of date formats by country

-The ISO 8601 format YYYY-MM-DD is intended to harmonize these formats and ensure accuracy in all situations.
+The ISO 8601 format YYYY-MM-DD is intended to harmonise these formats and ensure accuracy in all situations.
 Many countries have adopted it as their sole official date format, though even in these areas writers may adopt abbreviated formats that are no longer recommended.

 The Unicode CLDR (Common Locale Data Repository) Project is the world's largest repository documenting a wide variety of time and date representations for different countries and language groups.